harshmandan/supergoto/README.md

 # What it does

 Supergoto builds upon Sveltekit's inbuilt `goto` module to better handle the navigation actions.
 Since it's built on top of the existing module and uses the same options and API you do not have to un-learn anything.
-It adds functionality on top of the existing API to handle URL search and has parameters and adds safe ways to manipulate those parameters along with some other additional features!
+It adds functionality on top of the existing API to handle URL search and has parameters and adds safe ways to manipulate those parameters along with some other additional features.

+At the moment only Sveltekit is supported.

 # Features